 Description:

-This indicator measures the percentage of adults who have participated in a cultural activity in the last 12 months prior to the respondents’ interview
+This indicator measures the percentage of adults who have participated in a cultural activity in the last 12 months.

 Source of Data:

-The SHS is a survey of households across Scotland, and provides reliable statistics over a wide range of topics.
+The data for this indicator is gathered from the Scottish Household Survey (SHS).
+The SHS is a survey of households across Scotland and provides reliable statistics over a wide range of topics.
 Since 2007, questions about participation in cultural activities and attendance at cultural events have been included in the SHS to provide statistically robust data on cultural engagement by adults (16+) in Scotland.

-The culture statistics in the 2019 SHS Culture and Heritage Report are at national level, with breakdowns available for different factors (for example: age, gender, qualification level of respondents, and Scottish Index of Multiple Deprivation).
+The culture statistics in the 2022 SHS Report are at national level, with breakdowns available for different factors (for example: age, gender, qualification level of respondents, and Scottish Index of Multiple Deprivation).

 Definitions:

-Participation in a cultural activity" is defined as those adults who participated in at least one type of cultural activity in the previous year.
+Participation in a cultural activity" is defined as those adults who participated in at least one type of cultural activity asked about in the last 12 months[1]

 The list of different types of cultural activities are:

-• Read books for pleasure (including on a Kindle or other mobile device)
+• Read books, poetry or graphic novels / comics for pleasure (including on a Kindle or other mobile device)

 • Dance, either for fitness or not for fitness